Where do puffins live in Ireland?

 If you fancy a good hike you can leave the car in the nearby villages of Liscannor and Doolin and follow the marked trails to the Cliffs.
 If you can find Nag’s Head which is the most southerly point of the Cliffs there is a little car park there where you can drop €2 into the honesty box, and it’s just a 15-20 minute walk to the Cliffs.

-Loop Head Peninsula in Kilkee is an absolutely phenomenal drive and walk-in places where it seems no tourist has ever been.
-Puffins are also pretty common around here particularly in the area around 7 miles from the Lighthouse called the Bridges of Ross.
+Loop Head Peninsula in Kilkee is an absolutely phenomenal drive and walk-in place where it seems no tourist has ever been.
+Puffins are also pretty common around here, particularly in the area around 7 miles from the Lighthouse called the Bridges of Ross.

 While you will see puffins at both Moher and Loop Head you better have a really good camera with a great zoom or you won’t see much more than a tiny blip on your photos.
 The best bet for great shots is probably a boat trip as you can see the ledges that are hidden from view on the Clifftops.